-National Citizens Survey
+National Community Survey

 In order to be able to assess and respond to the needs of Bainbridge Island residents, the City periodically participates in the National Citizens Survey (NCS).
 The City first participated in the NCS in 2013, again in 2014, and most recently in 2015.
 In each instance, 1200 surveys were sent to randomly selected Bainbridge Island addresses.
 In both 2013 and 2014 over 450 surveys were completed and return to the National Research Center (NRC), providing an overall response rate of 40%.